A Brief History of Everything

 A Brief History of Everything (1996) is a book by Ken Wilber.
 It is the non-footnoted, popularized summary of Sex, Ecology, Spirituality (SES), (1995) in the form of an imagined, extended interview.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Brief History of Everything" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Brief History of Everything" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools